rlaneve/accurev2git/README.md

 AccuRev2Git is a tool to convert an AccuRev depot into a git repo.
 A specified AccuRev stream will be the target of the conversion, and all promotes to that stream will be turned into commits within the new git repository.

+### NOTICE ###
+Lazar Sumar has an alternate implementation available [here](https://github.com/orao/ac2git) which takes advantage of functionality found in later AccuRev clients than from when I wrote this converter.
+It is being worked on and improved, whereas mine is not.
+Mine served its purpose, and I have no intention of working on it again.

 ### Getting Started ###
 - Update the users.txt file.